GhufranBarcha/AI_ML_DL_Navttc_assignments/README.md

 Data Science & Machine Learning Coursework

 This repository contains Jupyter notebooks, Python scripts, and documentation created while completing online courses and certifications in data science and machine learning.
+This repository also include Dataset files on which works has been done.

 Courses: